MicrosoftDocs/VBA-Docs/api/Access.Chart.ChartTitleFontName.md

 ---

-# Chart.ChartTitleFontName Property (Access)
+# Chart.ChartTitleFontName property (Access)

 Returns or sets the name of the font used by the chart title.
-Read/write **String** .
+Read/write **String**.

 ## Syntax